-2.18 Standards and interpretations issued, but not yet adopted
+2.17 Standards and interpretations issued, but not yet adopted

-The financial statements have been prepared based on standards effective for the year ending 31 December 2022.
+The financial statements have been prepared based on standards effective for the year ending 31 December 2023.
 IASB has issued standards/amendments to standards that are not yet effective.
-The Group is in the process of assessing the impact of the amendments to IAS1, which becomes effective as at 1 January 2023.

 The Group plans to implement the new standards, amendments and interpretations when they are effective and approved by EU.